OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 February 2018.md

 ---

 ## Technology and Artificial Intelligence

 - Computer systems can respond to **psychic** and mental energy.
 - **Consciousness** collapses wave possibilities, even retroactively.
+- Computer systems can respond to psychic and mental energy; randomness may not be truly random.
+- PK can affect recorded material (retro PK), aligning with wave function theory.
+- Consciousness collapses wave possibilities, even retroactively (e.g., prerecorded tapes affected after the fact).

 ---

 ## Contact and Alien Interactions